 - Proof of payment of the Admission Test validated by the Banking Entity.

-- Document certifying the passing of the Middle Grade in Music.
+- Document certifying the passing of the Spanish professional degree (if you have it).

 - Deliver all the scanned documents requested to the email address:superior@conservatori‐liceu.es